Australian operated

 Another common cause that we see often is mulch.

 Homeowners give little or no thought at all to what types of mulch they use.
-In a lot of cases, homeowners will simply pop down to a local landscaping supply yard, fill a box trailer with mulch, then bring it home and spread it around their yard.
-Perhaps even worse are those that shovel up mulch or woodchips from local council cleanups from the side of the road thinking they’ve saved some money, when little do they know, its potentially full of termites.
+In many cases, homeowners will simply pop down to a local landscaping supply yard, fill a box trailer with mulch, bring it home and spread it around their yard.
+Perhaps even worse are those that shovel up mulch or woodchips from local council cleanups from the side of the road, thinking they’ve saved some money, when little do they know, it’s potentially full of termites.

 Prevention methods –

-Without a doubt, a great deal of termite infestations we see are caused by people storing firewood up against the sides of their homes.
-Not only are they stored directly on the ground, but usually always up against the house and in many cases covering the weep holes.
+Without a doubt, many termite infestations are caused by people storing firewood against the sides of their homes.
+Not only are they stored directly on the ground, but they are usually always up against the house and, in many cases, cover the weep holes.

-We sometimes see firewood stored beneath the property as well which can lead to problems.
+We sometimes see firewood stored beneath the property, leading to problems.

-Regardless, you really need to be mindful of where it’s kept, but definitely keep stored timbers and firewood away from the walls edge so that if termites do try to get in the house from the outside you can see the mud tracks going up the wall into the house.
+Regardless, you need to be mindful of where it’s kept, but keep stored timbers and firewood away from the wall edge so that if termites try to get in the house from the outside, you can see the mud tracks going up the wall into the house.

 If you have concerns about a termites damaging your property, be sure to give us a call and organise an inspection.
 We guarantee professional and effective termite treatments which will last you up to 8 years using the most effective termite control products in the industry – Termidor.